Harry Lintsen

-Harry Lintsen (born July 17, 1949) is a Dutch scientist.
-He is professor in history of technology at Eindhoven University of Technology, Netherlands, and researcher on microplastics.
+Harry Lintsen (July 17, 1949 - August 12, 2025) was a Dutch scientist.
+He was professor in history of technology at Eindhoven University of Technology, Netherlands, and researcher on microplastics.

 Career

-Lintsen was born on July 17, 1949 in the town of Heerlen, The Netherlands.
+Lintsen was born on July 17, 1949, in the town of Heerlen, The Netherlands.

 Lintsen has devoted his career to the development and institutionalisation of history of technology in the Netherlands.
 One of the highlights has been the establishment of the Foundation for the History of Technology – at Lintsen’s initiative – by the Koninklijk Instituut van Ingenieurs (KIvI) in 1988, which to this day remains the most important organization for domestic and international research programmes on the history of technology.

-Lintsen has held numerous positions within Eindhoven University of Technology, including vice-dean of the department of Industrial Engineering & Innovation Sciences, Chairman of the study programme committee and Chairman of the General Sciences group.
-He also regularly serves outside Eindhoven, for example as a member on the Committee for the Heineken History Award, member of the Executive Council of the Society for the History of Technology (SHOT), and is member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 1999.
+Lintsen has held numerous positions within Eindhoven University of Technology, including vice-dean of the department of industrial engineering and innovation sciences, chairman of the study programme committee and chairman of the general sciences group.
+He also regularly serves outside Eindhoven, for example as a member on the Committee for the Heineken History Award, member of the executive council of the Society for the History of Technology (SHOT), and is member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 1999.

 Lintsen studied physics at the Eindhoven University of Technology.
 He graduated in 1972 with a specialty in physical technology.
 In the meantime Lintsen was a research assistant to Prof. Bert Broer.
-He continued to work in Eindhoven after graduation, being employed as an assistant professor in Science and Society, at the Department of Applied Science.
+He continued to work in Eindhoven after graduation, being employed as an assistant professor in science and society, at the department of applied science.

 Between 1974 and 1978 Harry Lintsen worked on a PhD thesis on the rise and development of the engineering profession in The Netherlands in the 19th century.
 It was published in 1980 as Ingenieurs in Nederland in de 19e eeuw: Een streven naar erkenning en macht (Dutch engineers in the 19th century: The quest for recognition and power).
 Supervisors were Bert Broer, B.C. van Houten, and A.L.
 Mok.